Skip to main content

 Hello, World!

-Inside the definition of args, the variadic arguments was converted to string using GNU Stringification.
+On one hand, notice the behavior of my_printf macro.
+Since the replacement list for this macro does not contain # or ## operator, the comma , punctuator is treated normally, i.e., it is passed to printf(3) such that to allow specifying the format argument.
+But inside the definition of args, the variadic arguments was converted to string using [GNU Stringification].
 Notice that the token comma (,) was also part of the variadic argument.
 GNU's documentation states the following:

 [This] kind of macro is called variadic.
 When the macro is invoked, all the tokens in its argument list after the last named argument (this macro has none), including any commas, become the variable argument.

-Because of this property, after the invocation and expansion of API_AVAILABLE, the variable arguments are replaced in this macro, thereby allowing the expansion of the subsequent macro to have the comma included and shifting the arguments as needed.
+Because of these properties, after the invocation and expansion of API_AVAILABLE, the variable arguments are replaced in this macro, thereby allowing the expansion of the subsequent macro to have the comma included and shifting the arguments as needed.
 Consider another example:

 API_AVAILABLE(macos(5.5), ios(6.6), macosx(7.7), watchos(8.8))